amazon-archives/sql-cli/README.md

 - It can be configured and will be auto-loaded next time.

 ## Features
-- Multiline input
+- Multi-line input
-- Input Auto-completion with index suggestion
+- Input auto-completion with index suggestions
 - Syntax highlighting
 - Formatted output
     - Tabular format